-Mission: Our Mission is to help the world create an incredible customer experience, by transforming the way people work and interact with customers.
+Mission: Our mission is to help businesses create an incredible customer experience by transforming the way people work and interact with their customers.
 We create software that's both powerful and a pleasure to use and pair it with fantastic customer service.

 I applied online.
-The process took 3 weeks.
-I interviewed at Bullhorn (Boston, MA).
+The process took 1+ week.
+I interviewed at Bullhorn in February 2017.

 Recruiter contacted within a week of applying and sent instructions to complete the online aptitude test.
 Once that was done, he scheduled a phone interview.
 The call dropped off multiple times within few min.
 I suggested he call from his landline and that seemed to help.
 But he sounded quite upset about the phone issue.
 His tone changed and didn't even give any details about the position, expectations for the job, etc. He was asking questions as if crossing off items from his checklist.
 Didn't even bother to ask if I had any questions at the end of the call.
 Very unprofessional and rude behavior.
 I didn't expect to hear back from them nor was interested in the position anymore.